Paradeep: Transport

 Paradeep is on National Highway 53 and State Highway No. 12, and is also served by the broad-gauge electrified railway system of the East coast.
 Bus routes connect it to Rourkela, Kolkata, Puri, and Konark.
-It is also connected to Cuttack and Bhubaneswar by bus and train.
+It is also connected to Cuttack by bus and train.

 Paradip Port

 The Port of Paradip is the primary port in Odisha, and one of the largest on India's east coast.
-Located on the Bay of Bengal at a latitude of 20° 55.44' N and a longitude of 86°34.62' E, the port is built on an artificial harbour, with ships accessing the port via man-made lagoons.
+Located on the Bay of Bengal at a latitude of 20° 55.44' N and a longitude of 86°34.62' E, the port is built on an artificial harbour, with ships accessing the port via human-made lagoons.
 The port handled over 100 million tonnes of cargo in 2017–2018, notably thermal coal and iron ore.

 The port's 55,000 m2 of paved concrete storage area can hold about 1000 TEUs (20 ft).
 It has three mobile cranes, an in-house stuffing/destuffing facility, a siding facility, an RO-RO jetty, and single-point mooring.